vaadin/vaadin-core/DEVELOPMENT.md

 ```
 - Open http://localhost:8080/components/vaadin-combo-box/test/ in your browser.

-You should include new tests in your pull requests if you add features to the elements or if you are fixing a bug.
+You should include new tests in your pull requests if you add features to the components or if you are fixing a bug.

 ### Documentation